 Dr. Mason has given public talks, lectures, and keynotes at local and international venues including the Norwegian University of Science and Technology’s Department of Teacher Education, the Institute for Research on Digital Learning, the Galt Museum and Archives, the National Center for the Study of Children’s Literature, and Calgary Public Libraries.
 He has been interviewed by CBC Radio and The Globe and Mail, among others.
-Dr. Mason is also the Wayne O. McCready Fellow at the Calgary Institute for the Humanities, an executive board member of the Children’s Literature Association, and Vice President of the Association for Research in Cultures of Young People.
+Dr. Mason is also an executive board member of the Children’s Literature Association and Vice President of the Association for Research in Cultures of Young People.

 Dr. Mason is delighted to announce that his forthcoming book, Queer Anxieties of Young Adult Literature and Culture, is now available for pre-order through all major online retailers (including Amazon and Barnes & Noble).
 Until May 30, it can be purchased at a 30% discount ($21 USD) through the University Press of Mississippi by clicking here.
 The book can also be purchased through its Canadian distributor, UBC Press, and internationally via Eurospan.
 Dr. Mason also encourages buyers to support independent booksellers whenever possible.